nosperantos/K8S_LOTL_Red-Team_Arsenal/KubeFuzzer/README.md

 # kubefuzzer
 Kubernetes API endpoint fuzzer

-Use a dictionary file to fuzz around for common Kubernetes API endpoints
+Use a dictionary file to fuzz around for common Kubernetes API endpoints:

+./kubefuzzer <file-with-relative-endpoint-urls>